Gyshie/linux/Documentation/crypto/descore-readme.rst

    note that gcc is smart enough to translate the ROL/R macros into machine rotates!

-these optimizations are all rather persnickety, yet with them you should be able to get performance equal to assembly-coding, except that:
+these optimizations are all rather pernickety, yet with them, you should be able to get performance equal to assembly-coding, except that:

-1) with the lack of a bit rotate operator in C, rotates have to be synthesized from shifts.  so access to ``asm`` will speed things up if your machine has rotates, as explained above in (3) (not necessary if you use gcc).
+1) with the lack of a bit rotate operator in C, rotates have to be synthesized from shifts.  so access to ``asm`` will speed things up if your machine has rotated, as explained above in (3) (not necessary if you use gcc).
-2) if your machine has less than 12 32-bit registers i doubt your compiler will generate good code.
+2) if your machine has less than 12 32-bit registers I doubt your compiler will generate good code.

    ``i386`` tries to configure the code for a 386 by only declaring 3 registers